Axia-Tech/AXIA-wiki/docs/learn/learn-DOT.md

 There are two ways that vesting schedules can be created.

 - One way is as part of the genesis configuration of the chain.
-In the case of AXIASolar and AXIALunar, the chain specification genesis script reads the state of the AXIASolar Claims contract that exists on the Ethereum blockchain and creates vesting schedules in genesis for all the allocations registered as being vested.
+In the case of AXIACoin and AXIALunar, the chain specification genesis script reads the state of the AXIACoin Claims contract that exists on the Ethereum blockchain and creates vesting schedules in genesis for all the allocations registered as being vested.
 - A second way is through an extrinsic type available in the Vesting pallet, `vested_transfer`.
 The